 Bitcoin this, bitcoin that.
-It's been five years this month since the virtual currency debuted, and people still don't have a total grasp on it.
+It's been five years since the virtual currency debuted, and people still don't have a total grasp on it.
 It seems like just when you think it's on the out, some news comes along that puts bitcoin back in the game.
 Time to stop scratching your head whenever you hear the word, because we're bringing you a supersimple bitcoin 101.
 Ready?
 Here goes.

 First Things First: What's Bitcoin?

 Think of it this way: bitcoin is a hard-to-trace digital currency that can be transferred instantly — poof! — between two people.
 You wouldn't be wrong to compare it to something like electronic cash.

 Bitcoin — and the currency's main resource website, Bitcoin.org — isn't a company, per se.
 It's a network run by developers, community members, and currency users from around the world, kind of like email when it was first created.